Mesquite Senior Games … Your Athletic Encore

 (2015) Now in our 14th year, the Mesquite Senior Games invites female and male athletes, age 50 and better, to compete in a variety of events against age-group peers.
-Events take place in April and May (Softball).
-We also host the Mesquite Winter Classic and CAN/AM softball tournaments in October and November/December.
-See schedule for this year’s offerings and event pages for details.
+Events take place in April and May.
+We also host the CAN/AM and Winter Classic softball tournaments in October and November/December.
+See “Schedule” and “Events” for details.

 Unless specified, all competition and scoring is male/female within 5-year age groups (50-54 and up).
 Competition age equals age at year-end (i.e., if your 65th birthday occurs at any time during the year, you compete as 65 for the entire year).

 The Mesquite Senior Games is a non-profit organization funded completely through sponsors, donations and registration/event fees.